-If you drive, you’ve wondered why gas prices are so high … probably every time you fill up.
+If you drive, you’ve no doubt wondered why the cost of driving is so high … probably every time you fill up.

-And if (like us) you’ve ever researched the driving forces behind high gas costs, you’ve undoubtedly found a ton of proposed reasons for the occasional spike.
+And if (like us) you’ve ever researched the forces behind high gas prices, you’ve undoubtedly found a ton of proposed reasons for the occasional spike.
 But how do you know which, if any, to believe?

 We thought we’d review some of the most popular opinions on why the cost of gas is so high and cite some expert opinions on each.